jumellet/starter-academic/content/publication/ilo-robot/index.md

 #publication: In *Wowchemy Conference*
 #publication_short: In *ICW*

 abstract: This platform is an open source meccanum vehicle.
 Meccanum wheels allow ilo to have 3 real degree of freedom on the ground.
-The robot is firstly build for educative purpose such as *discovery of programming* and the *notion of ten* in elementary school.
-As an open-source platform, it is also possible to use it for any other robotic project.
+The robot is firstly build for educative purpose from elementary school, with introduction to algorithms.
+As an open-source platform, embedding powerfull components, it is also possible to use it for any other robotic project.

 # Summary.
 An optional shortened abstract.
-summary: ilo is platform firstly developed to enable algorithmic developement at elementary school.
+summary: ilo is a platform firstly developed to enable algorithmic developement at elementary school.
 It is programmable with the easiest way, simply taking photo of the planned path.

 tags: []